xealah/ModIndex/README.md

 The client is responsible for any violation caused by them.

 We have the rights to update terms of service anytime with a notice in the Mod Index server.

-> If you have any questions about these Terms and Conditions, You can email us at contact@xealah.com.